RajatIISc/Beam-search-decoding-using-persistence-in-data-structures/README.md

 # Beam-search-decoding-using-persistence-in-data-structures

-The task for beam search decoding for natural language generation has been done in the assignment
-4 of the course, E0 251, IISc Bangalore.
+The task for beam search decoding for natural language generation has been done in the appliction part of the course, E0 251, IISc Bangalore.
 In general, beam search decoding follows the method of backtracking to generate the desired sentence.
 I propose a persistent model for beam search